 5. The secret lies on the inside

-Once upon a time, all you needed to do was to take a look at the surface and finish to identify a good brake rotor.
-Modern brake rotors are much more complex than one might think, thanks to the ventilation chambers inside, to dissipate the heat as quickly as possible, and which cannot be seen unless to cut the rotor open.
+Once upon a time, all you needed to do was to take a look at the surface and finish to identify a good brake disc.
+Modern brake discs are much more complex than one might think, thanks to the ventilation chambers inside, to dissipate the heat as quickly as possible, and which cannot be seen unless to cut the disc open.

 6. The outside also stands out